Nurmm/Nurmm/README.md

-this folder contains thebgtag mods/modmenus I can get my hands on right now. it is currently in V1 and i am hoping to find paid modmenus. updates will be here.
+this folder contains gtag mods/modmenus I can get my hands on right now. it is currently in V1 and i am hoping to find paid modmenus. updates will be here.